 Real-World Benefits

-Speed – Faster production cycles compared to manual winding.
+Speed –Faster production compared with manual winding.

 Scalability – Easy transition from prototypes to mass production.